+9

 Job Authorizations

-Deamonicus 3 months ago updated 4 days ago 2
+Deamonicus 3 months ago updated 3 weeks ago 2

 I know that job authorizations have been abolished for good reason.
 But today, we're far too dependent on the people in charge, which increases the workload that wasn't necessary in the first place.
 Let me explain: